-Prepare program graduates to be successful entry-level registered dietitians in the fields of community nutrition or school nutrition.
+To prepare program graduates who will be successful entry-level registered dietitians in the field of community nutrition or school nutrition.

 - At least 80% of program interns complete program/degree requirements within 18 months (150% of program length).

-- Eighty percent of program graduates take the CDR credentialing exam for dietitian nutrition within 12 months of program completion.
+- Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months.
+- Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.